-The values in the Floodplain and Floodway Data Table, Flood Map, Flood Profile, and HEC-RAS model must agree within the tolerances specified at the bottom of the Agreement Table.
+The data and results in the Floodplain and Floodway Data Table, Flood Maps, Flood Profiles, and HEC-RAS model must agree within the tolerances specified at the bottom of the Agreement Table.
 Note that the allowable tolerance for Floodplain and Floodway Widths is within either 25 feet or 5% of the measured width of the floodplain/floodway.
 In other words, if the measured width is less than 500 feet, then the two values in the Agreement Table must not vary more than 25 feet.
 If the measured width of the floodplain/floodway on the map is greater than 500 feet, then the values must agree within 5% of the map width.